mtugan/cryptoolzf/README.rst

 Disclaimer
 ----------

 The use of this library is at your own risk.
-The developer and contributors of cryptoolz are not liable for any types of damages caused through the use of anything which is part of this project.
+The developer and contributors of cryptoolzf are not liable for any types of damages caused through the use of anything which is part of this project.

 Credits
 -------